ReemBinHezam/TAR_Stopping_Point_Processes/README.md

 # TAR Stopping Point Processes
-Repository for the code of the paper "Stopping Methods for Technology Assisted Reviews based on Point Processes" by Mark Stevenson and Reem Bin Hezam
+Repository for the code of the paper "Stopping Methods for Technology Assisted Reviews based on Point Processes" by Mark Stevenson and Reem Bin-Hezam

 ## Content
 Notebooks for the following: